Marshall County, Alabama

 Marshall County is a county of the state of Alabama, United States.
 As of the 2020 census the population was 97,612.
 Its county seat is Guntersville.
 A second courthouse is in Albertville.
 Its name is in honor of John Marshall, famous Chief Justice of the United States.
 Marshall County is a dry county, with the exception of the five cities of Albertville, Arab, Grant, Guntersville, and Boaz.
-Marshall County comprises the Albertville, AL Micropolitan Statistical Area, which is also included in the Huntsville-Decatur-Albertville, AL Combined Statistical Area.
+Marshall County comprises the Albertville Micropolitan Statistical Area, which is also included in the Huntsville–Decatur–Albertville combined statistical area.

 History

 Marshall County was established on January 9, 1836.

 Geography

 According to the United States Census Bureau, the county has a total area of 623 sqmi, of which 566 sqmi is land and 57 sqmi (9.2%) is water.
 The Tennessee River runs both north and south within the county.